NSO-developer/nso-consistent-dev-environment/README.md

 ## ✏️ Editor (VSCode) setup for services styling

 There is a set of tools available in this repository for enforcing a coding style in your Cisco NSO services.
 This styling is inspected and enforced on every commit using **GitHub Copilot** and VSCode extensions.
-If you have these options enabled in your development environment, the following will be enforced: TBD
+If you have these options enabled in your development environment, [the following will be enforced](https://github.com/NSO-developer/nso-consistent-dev-environment/blob/ai-assisted-coding-env/CODING-STANDARDS.md).

 ### 1. One-Command Setup